Lordwill1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+# SHELL, init files, variables and expansions PROJECTS

+## TASKS

+### Note: When doing this project, After using text editor of your choice to create and access the file on insert mode.Ensure the first line is always having # !/bin/bash, then the second line is having the correct command/answer.
+(From your terminal, convert the file created to `SCRIPT` i.e: cdmod u+x filename)

-File 0-alias is a script that creates an alias.
+``File 0-alias`` is a script that creates an alias.

-File 1-hello_you is a script that prints hello user, where user is the current Linux user.
+`File 1-hello_you` is a script that prints hello user, where user is the current Linux user.